 Abraham Lincoln served as the 16th President of the United States, holding office from March 4, 1861, until his assassination on April 15, 1865.
 His presidency was almost entirely consumed by the Civil War, a conflict that tested the very foundations of the American republic.
 Stepping into the role amidst secession and escalating tensions, Lincoln faced the monumental task of preserving the Union and ultimately ending slavery.
 His leadership during this period was marked by strategic political maneuvering, unwavering moral conviction, and a deep understanding of the American people.

 Lincoln's rise to the presidency was hardly preordained.
-Born into humble circumstances in a Kentucky log cabin, he was largely self-educated, developing a reputation as a skilled lawyer and orator.
+Now, born into humble circumstances in a Kentucky log cabin, he was largely self-educated, developing a reputation as a skilled lawyer and orator.
 His political career began in the Illinois legislature, followed by a term in the U.S. House of Representatives.
-However, it was his debates with Stephen Douglas during the 1858 Senate race that propelled him onto the national stage.
-While he lost that election, his articulate stance against the expansion of slavery resonated with a growing anti-slavery movement, setting the stage for his successful presidential bid in 1860.
+Even so, it was his debates with Stephen Douglas during the 1858 Senate race that propelled him onto the national stage.
+Plus, while he lost that election, his articulate stance against the expansion of slavery resonated with a growing anti-slavery movement, setting the stage for his successful presidential bid in 1860.
 Understanding his place as the 16th president requires an appreciation of the historical context that preceded and shaped his time in office.

 Comprehensive Overview of the U.S. Presidency Before Lincoln